 Editor: change text at P114L25 as follows:

-The effect of receipt of this primitive by the MAC is unspecified
+The effect of receipt of this primitive by the MAC is unspecified if the STATE of the primitive is set to IDLE.

+The effect of receipt of this primitive by the MAC is specified in 9.19.2.
+5 if the STATE of the primitive is set to BUSY.

 CID6210